Council of Elders

 Patrick Handorgan- Anishinaabe of Naongashiing

-Elders(from left): Agnes Kabatay, Margaret Ottertail, Valerie Norris, Patrick Handorgan and Bev Wilson.
+Elders in July 2022(from left to right): Agnes Kabatay, Margaret Ottertail, Valerie Norris, Patrick Handorgan and Bev Wilson.
 Missing are Rosie Boshkaykin, Louis Councillor, Bessie Tom and Rose Marie Allan.